 Honeybees depend on beekeepers for their survival in the face of pests and diseases.
 In turn, bees provide pollination for many of our most valuable crops and yield up their own resources as honey and other products.
-Managing bees is demanding, complex work, with a lot of competing demands.
+Managing bees is demanding, complex work, with a lot of competing demands, which change constantly with weather conditions.
 Taking care of bees is important for beekeepers, whose livelihood as well as professional fulfilment is derived from healthy, vigorous bee colonies.